-Dale Goldstein, Heartwork’s creator, is a Clinical Social Worker and Licensed Psychotherapist who has been actively exploring, since 1966, the uses of meditative, healing, and psychotherapeutic tools in the process of healing individuals, groups, and organizations.
+Dale Goldstein, Heartwork’s creator, was a Clinical Social Worker and Licensed Psychotherapist.
+He retired at the beginning of 2018 to dedicate all of his energies to the further development of Heartwork.
+Dale has been actively exploring, since 1966, the uses of meditation, inquiry, and other spiritual tools to facilitate the deep healing of individuals, groups, and organizations.

 In 1977, Dale co-founded and directed the Rochester Center for the Healing Arts, a wholistic health education and multi-disciplinary treatment center.
 During this time, Dale also trained in Polarity Therapy, a healing art, with Dr. Pierre Pannetier, and practiced and taught Polarity Therapy throughout the U.S., Canada, and Mexico.

 As a result of his own inner work, which included many years of psychotherapy and spiritual practice, Dale saw a need to combine psychological and spiritual work in one comprehensive system.
 In 1981, Dale coalesced over fifteen years of study, work, and personal practice into “Heartwork,” a gentle, deeply penetrating process that supports the growth and healing of the body/mind/spirit of individuals and organizations.
-Since that time, Dale has served as director of The Heartwork Institute, home to his private counseling practice and a variety of seminars and workshops that he facilitates internationally.
-In addition to teaching through the Heartwork Institute, Dale has also taught at venues such as Esalen Institute, Omega Institute, The Crossings, Rowe Conference Center, Spirit House (Bermuda), and numerous Unity and other churches.
+Since that time, Dale has served as director of The Heartwork Institute, teaching individuals, ongoing classes, and a variety of seminars and workshops that he facilitates internationally.
+In addition to the Heartwork Institute, Dale has also taught at venues such as Esalen Institute, Omega Institute, The Crossings, Rowe Conference Center, Spirit House (Bermuda), and numerous Unity and other churches.

 Dale’s award-winning book, Heartwork: How To Get What You Really, REALLY Want gives one his orientation and the primary tools for working through one’s issues.